 The Season of Rebirth and Renewal

-Over the past year, I’ve been rediscovering my passion for “Sweating my Prayers,”which has been a soulful welcome at LA’s Urban Exhale.
-Urban Exhale is founded by masterful yoga teacher Joe K and his warm-hearted wife Stacey who create and nourish a home away from home.
+I’ve been rediscovering my passion for “Sweating my Prayers,”which has been a soulful welcome at LA’s Urban 728 Hot Yoga.
+Urban 728 Hot Yoga is founded by masterful yoga teacher Joe K and his warm-hearted wife Stacey who create and nourish a home away from home.
 For me, hot yoga is grounding, inspiring, and sparks a visionary creative space and life force.
 It is a yogic practice of rebirth, in part because it takes me back to the womb-like experience of a Sweat Lodge.

 Praying in the Sweat Lodge